TiVo profit, revenue beat estimates on subscriber growth

 TiVo, whose clients include DirecTV, is trying to partner with more cable TV operators to grow its business.

-TiVo sells subscriptions directly to consumers with its video recorders and also licenses its technology to cable TV operators that rent recorders to subscribers.
+TiVo sells subscriptions directly to consumers with its video recorders and also licences its technology to cable TV operators that rent recorders to subscribers.

 The company sells its products through cable TV partners such as Virgin Media in the UK, ONO in Spain and Com Hem AB in Sweden.